Introduction

 Hypertension is compared with higher-frequency rapid breathing.
 But isn’t less carbon dioxide good for you?
 Actually, having very low carbon dioxide levels in your blood causes an imbalance in your body.
 Low carbon dioxide also leads to low oxygen levels.
 This can lower blood and oxygen flow to your brain.

-...slow, long breathing increases the activity of the vagus nerve, a part of parasympathetic nervous system; the vagus nerve controls and also measures the activity of many internal organs.
 When the vagus nerve is stimulated, calmness pervades the body: the heart rate slows and becomes regular; blood pressure decreases; muscles relax.
 When the vagus nerve informs the brain of these changes, it, too, relaxes, increasing feelings of peacefulness.
+The parasympathetic nervous system calms us in a variety of ways, including telling the vagus nerve to secrete acetylcholine, a substance that lowers the heart rate.
 Thus, the technique works through both neurobiological and psychological mechanisms.
-2
+3

 Heart rate and blood pressure decrease with slow breath.
 When we observe the breath we can see that there are likely to be places in the breath cycle where the breath feels rough, stuck, or jagged.
 As you continue to relax and observe these rough places, they can begin to become more smooth.
 Being aware of your breath and movements leads to the practice of breathwork.